mrjacobbloom/sb3-theme/README.md

 * `addFilter(string)` - add a filter to the `<defs>` area of the SVG.
 Input should be a string containing an entire `<filter>` tag and its contents.
 * `getBlocksWithText(string)` - returns an array of SVG groups whose text contains the text `string`.
 All the text will be separated by spaces, and inputs/nested blocks should be ignored.
 For example, `repeat times`.
 Note that this returns the groups, which can contain text, paths (backgrounds), and even other groups.
 * `getBlocksWithIcon(string)` - returns an array of SVG groups whose icon URL contains the substring `string`.
 Once again, it's groups, not paths.
-* `getInputs(array)` - takes an array of blocks and returns an array of the inputs within those blocks.

 ## Properties